sirinehj/sirinehj/README.md

-### 🚀 About Me
+### About Me
-- 🔭 Currently working on exciting projects in web development and data science.
+- Currently working on exciting projects in web development and data science.
-- 🌱 Always learning new technologies and improving my skills.
+- Always learning new technologies and improving my skills.
-- 👯 Looking to collaborate on open source and impactful projects.
+- Looking to collaborate on open source and impactful projects.
-- 💬 Ask me about Java, Python, or anything tech!

 ## 🛠️ Tools & Languages